Paradiddle131/Minecraft-ADK-Guild/deploy/README.md

 # GCP Deployment Guide

-This directory contains scripts to deploy the Minecraft ADK Guild bot system to Google Cloud Platform.
+This directory contains scripts to deploy the Minecraft ADK Guild bot system to Google Cloud Platform using the latest 2024 Google Cloud Python SDK libraries.

 ## Prerequisites